yacineMahdid/deep-learning-model-explained/fractal_net/README.md

         return outs[-1] # for deepest case
 ```
-Notice here that we hav eour global_cols from FractalNet that made a comeback.
+Notice here that we have our global_cols from FractalNet that made a comeback.

 In this architecture, we will be feeding the inputs in lockstep across all columns, there are some very tricky flow here but we'll go through it.